SaorsaLabs/221BravoApp_v3/Canister_Templates/README.md

 At the start of the function associated with the method you want to gate.
 Replace check_admin with check_authorised in the above script if you are gating for authorised level users.

 For more examples, browse the v3 canisters in the main 221BravoApp_v3 repository.

+## Note
+Any timers set in the template canisters are NOT persisted through upgrades.
+When deploying an upgrade to the canister it is recommended to stop any timers, deploy the upgrade and then start the timer once again.